flixOpt/flixOpt/README.md

 ## 🏗️ Architecture

+- **Minimal coupling to Pyomo**
+  - Included independent module is used to organize variables and equations, independently of a specific modeling language.
+  - While currently only working with [Pyomo](http://www.pyomo.org/), flixOpt is designed to work with different modeling languages with minor modifications ([cvxpy](https://www.cvxpy.org)).

+- **File-based Post-Processing Unit**
+  - Results are saved to .json and .yaml files for easy access and analysis anytime.
+  - Internal plotting functions utilizing matplotlib, plotly and pandas simplify results visualization and reporting.

 - **OOP**
   - utilizing the Python object-oriented programming paradigm, flixOpt classes are designed to be easily extensible and customizable.

-- **Reliance on Pyomo**
-  - Included independent module is used to organize variables and equations, independently of a specific modeling language.
-  - While currently only working with [Pyomo](http://www.pyomo.org/), flixOpt is designed to work with different modeling languages with minor modifications.

-- **Post-Processing Unit**
-  - Internal plotting functions utilizing matplotlib, plotly and pandas simplify results visualization and reporting.
-  - Results are saved to .json and .yaml files for easy access and analysis anytime.

 ![Architecture Diagram](/pics/architecture_flixOpt.png)